Hamdeen Sabahi: Leader of al-Karama

 In 1998 Sabahi and Iskander founded the al-Karama ("Dignity") political party after resigning from the ADNP.
 In September their suspension from the party was annulled as illegal, but they refused to return to the ADNP with Sabahi stating "Our differences with Dawoud arise from his insistence on taking unilateral decisions, regardless of the opinion of the majority of party members."
 Al-Karama was refused legalization by the government-supervised Political Parties Committee.
 Starting 1999, Sabahi became an active member of the Journalists Syndicate and was appointed as head of its Media committee.

-Sabahi giving a speech in the People's Assembly, as a member of the opposition.

 In 2000 Sabahi was elected as a member of parliament, although he ran as an independent.
 His campaign at the time focused preserving Lake Burullus and protecting it from pollution.
 He also opposed land enlargement schemes in the lake area by filling Burullus up with sand, which he claimed would destroy the area's fauna and lead to high unemployment among fishermen.

 In 2003 Sabahi was arrested for the fourth time for leading demonstrations against the usage of the Suez Canal by United States' destroyers heading towards Iraq as part of the invasion of that country.
 He was the first member of parliament to be detained while in office.
 A year later, he helped establish the grassroots coalition "Egyptian Movement for Change" or Kefaya (Enough), which opposed the prolonging of Mubarak's rule and the idea of grooming Mubarak's son, Gamal, for the presidency.

 Sabahi became the editor-in-chief of the newly created Al-Karama newspaper, the official paper of the party, until mid 2010.
 In 2006 Sabahi declared his support for the Lebanese resistance to Israel, and in 2008, he went to the Gaza Strip in an attempt to help lift the siege of the territory.
 While he was there, Sabahi met with Palestinian officials from the Hamas movement to discuss the conditions in the Strip and express the solidarity of the Egyptian people with the Palestinian cause and Hamas' stance against Israel.
 In 2009, Sabahi left his position as secretary-general of al-Karama to focus on his plan to run for the upcoming presidential election.
 Initially, in 2010, he was able to garner the support of thousands for his campaign-to-be.
 In early 2010, he co-founded Al-Gamʿiyya al-Wataniyya lil-Taghyir or the "National Association for Change" of which Mohammed ElBaradei and Ayman Nour were also co-founders.